 Stephen C. Glover.
 Mr. Glover is one of our co-founders and has served as our Chief Executive Officer, President, and Chairman since December 2022.
 Mr. Glover served as Chief Executive Officer and President of Old ZyVersa from March 2014 to December 2022, a member of the board of directors from March 2014 to September 2021, and Chairman from September 2021 to December 2022.
 Mr. Glover is formerly the Co-Founder of Coherus Biosciences where he was focused on business strategy, partnerships, product development efforts, and capitalization of the company.
 Prior to Coherus, he was the President of Insmed Therapeutic Proteins (from 2007 to 2010), as well as Chief Business Officer of Insmed Incorporated (from 2007 to 2010).
 At Insmed, Mr. Glover was responsible for the creation of the biosimilar business unit and the divestiture of the business to Merck.
-As Chief Business Officer he led Insmed's strategic review process which resulted in the merger of Insmed and Transave.
-Prior to Insmed, Mr. Glover held the position of Senior Vice President and General Manager at Andrx Laboratories (from 2004 to 2005) and Andrx Therapeutics (from 2005 to 2006), both divisions of Andrx Corporation.
-At Andrx Mr. Glover was responsible for the strategy and operation of the Andrx Labs which developed and marketed products in metabolic diseases and Men's Health, and Andrx Therapeutics which was focused on the development of new controlled release products and contract manufacturing.
-He earlier held multiple sales, marketing, and operational roles at Hoffman LaRoche from (1984 to 1995), Amgen Inc. (from 1995 to 1998), and IMS Health (from 1998 to 2001).
+As Chief Business Officer of Insmed Incorporated (from 2007 to 2010).
+At Insmed, Mr. Glover was responsible for the strategy and operation of the Andrx Laboratories (from 2004 to 2005) and Andrx Therapeutics (from 2005 to 2006), both divisions of Andrx Corporation.
+At Andrx Mr. Glover was responsible for the strategy and operation of the Andrx Laboratories (from 2004 to 2005), and Andrx Therapeutics (from 1995 to 1998), and IMS Health (from 1998 to 2001).
 Mr. Glover received his B.S. in Marketing from Illinois State University.
 Mr. Glover has multifaceted experience in Fortune 100, start up, and entrepreneurial environments and he serves on the Boards of PDS Biotechnology, The Coulter Foundation (University of Miami) and Asclepius Lifesciences.
-Mr. Glover was selected to serve on our board of directors based on his extensive experience in t
+Mr. Glover was selected to serve on our board of directors based on his extensive experience in the therapeutics (Diver Foundation (University of Miami) and Asclepius Lifesciences.
+Mr. Glover was selected to serve on our board of directors by ZyVersa presumut to the Business Combination Agreement.

 Karen A. Cashmere.
 Ms. Cashmere has served as our Chief Commercial Officer since December 2022.
 Ms. Cashmere served in the same capacity at Old ZyVersa from January 2019 to December 2022, and as Acting Vice President, Development and Marketing from August 2014 to January 2019.
 Ms. Cashmere has more than 25 years' experience in business planning and execution for biopharmaceutical and medical device companies ranging in size from start-up to Fortune 100 companies.
 She formerly led the Marketing Communications function at Mako Surgical Corporation, an emerging robotic orthopedics company, where she was responsible for creating awareness and driving sales of Robotic Arm Systems priced at over \$1Million each and their associated implants for partial knee and total hip arthroplasty.
-Ms. Cashmere also served as Sr. Vice President, New Product Marketing at Auxilium Pharmaceuticals, an emerging pharmaceutical company focused on men's health and orphan indications.
-Responsibilities included creation of the New Product Marketing Business Unit, strategic opportunity assessment, pipeline prioritization, commercial oversight of clinical development, and masterminding new product commercialization strategies.
+Ms. Cashmere also served as Sr. Vice President, New Product Marketing at Auxilium Pharmaceuticals, an emerging pharmaceutical oversight of clinical development, and masterminding new product commercialization strategies.
 Ms. Cashmere led Auxilium's strategic partnership review process, resulting in out-licensing European rights of a key asset with multiple indications, Xiaflex, to Pfizer.
 Prior to Auxilium, Ms. Cashmere was Sr. Director, Marketing at Andrx Laboratories, responsible for a newly created business unit focusing on commercialization of pipeline products for men's health.
 Earlier she held strategic marketing positions at Noven, Serono, and Abbott.